-The combination of the characteristics described above helps determine the recommended type of treatment of AML subtypes.
+The combination of the characteristics described above helps determine the recommended type of treatment of AML subtypes:

-- FLT3 tyrosine kinase receptor is highly expressed on myeloblasts - FLT-ITD (internal tandem duplication) is expressed in 16-18% of children with AML characterized by normal cytogenetics and is associated with a poor prognosis.
-It is essentially not found in infants and the frequency of FLT-ITD increases with age. (see Table of prognostic factors page 28,29)
+- FLT3 tyrosine kinase receptor is highly expressed on myeloblasts. - FLT-ITD (internal tandem duplication) is expressed in 16-18 % of children with AML characterized by normal cytogenetics and is associated with a poor prognosis.
+The frequency of FLT-ITD is rarely found in infant AML, very low in young children but increases with age (see table of prognostic factors in Sect.
+3.6).